-Goldkind, L. (revise and resubmit).
+Goldkind, L. (forthcoming).
 Social media & social service: are nonprofits plugged in to the digital age.
 Human Services Organizations: Management, Leadership & Governance.

 Goldkind, L. (under review).
 Fundraising for Social Justice: securing resources for just causes.
 Nonprofit Management: A Social Justice Approach.
 New York: Springer.